-CMS updated CPT Code 99457 in December 2021, which allows ‘incident to’ billing under general supervision instead of direct supervision.
-General supervision means the physician or other qualified healthcare professional does not need to be in the same building as the clinical staff performing remote patient monitoring workflow services.
+Notably, CMS updated CPT Code 99457 in December 2021, allowing ‘incident to’ billing under general supervision rather than direct supervision.
+This change means physicians or qualified healthcare professionals do not need to be physically present for clinical staff to perform RPM services, making it easier for clinics to outsource these tasks to third-party vendors.

 Understanding the Remote Patient Monitoring Workflow